Do Go On - 205 - Oneida Community: From Sex Cult to Dinnerware

 which I'll refer to a little bit,

-the Malaric... the milleniarism movement was dynamic and extravagant, and their
+the millenniarism movement was dynamic and extravagant.

 Probably shouldn't have started drinking the salvo, but...

-This age Jess is gonna have to take over both our roles.
+going to have to take over both our roles.

-Cronger grints were overcome by what one preacher called
+Congregants were overcome by what

-waves of liquid love.
+one preacher called waves of liquid

-Though people weren't literally having sex during the
+weren't literally having sex during

-sermons, revivals did blur religious and sexual experience
+blur religious and sexual experience lines

-lines and santaliness with sin.
+and sancteliness with sin.

-sexual experience lines and santaliness with sin.
 Just quoting an article.

-Noise bloody loved it.
+Noise, bloody loved it.

-He was like, oh, fuck the law.
+He was so, he's like, oh, fuck the law.

 Let's get into this sexy religion.